Information and guidance for councils

 This document provides a high-level roadmap for councils’ planning and delivery of future water services arrangements under Local Water Done Well.

-It is indicative only and has been prepared to support councils as they develop their Water Services Delivery Plans.
+It is indicative only and has been prepared to support councils as they implement their Water Services Delivery Plans.
 It includes key milestones and an indication of key workstreams for councils, which may be required to achieve councils’ delivery of financially sustainable water services to their communities from 1 July 2028.

 Find out more: Planning for future water services delivery (2025-2028) (PDF, 126KB)